enum Indirection {

 Reference,

-Expand description
+}Expand description

-should use to render a Naga
+The WGSL form that write_expr_with_indirection should use to render a Naga

 expression.

-alone doesn’t provide enough information to
+Sometimes a Naga Expression alone doesn’t provide enough information to

 choose the right rendering for it in WGSL.
 For example, one natural WGSL

-rendering of a Naga LocalVariable(x)
+rendering of a Naga LocalVariable(x) expression might be &x, since

-produces a pointer to the local variable’s storage.
+LocalVariable produces a pointer to the local variable’s storage.
 But when

-operand must be the left hand
+rendering a Store statement, the pointer operand must be the left hand

-side of a WGSL assignment, so the proper rendering is x
+side of a WGSL assignment, so the proper rendering is x.

-The caller of write_expr_with_indirection
+The caller of write_expr_with_indirection must provide an Expected value

 to indicate how ambiguous expressions should be rendered.